Kong/kongponents/docs/components/modal.md

 **Content**
 - `cancelButtonAppearance` - Change the [appearance](/components/button.html#props) of the close/cancel
 - `title` - Text to display in header if not using slot
+- `helpText` - Help text to display below header if not using slot
 - `content` - Text to display in content if not using slot

 **Buttons & Appearance**